Brawdunoir/temp-kubebrowser/docs/index.md

 #  What is Kubebrowser ?

 Kubebrowser simplifies Kubernetes access management by providing a centralized catalog where users can easily generate their own Kubeconfigs using OpenID Connect (OIDC).
-Designed for organizations using multiple cloud providers and/or self-managed Kubernetes clusters, Kubebrowser reduces the complexity of Kubeconfig distribution.
+Designed for organizations using multiple cloud providers and/or self-managed Kubernetes clusters, Kubebrowser reduces the complexity of Kubeconfig supply to your end users.

 <div class="tip custom-block" style="padding-top: 8px">